smarthsharma07/ML-models-from-scratch/README.md

 A collection of Machine Learning algorithms implemented completely from scratch using **NumPy**.

-The purpose of this repository is to understand the mathematics, optimization algorithms, and implementation details behind machine learning models instead of relying solely on high-level libraries such as **scikit-learn**.
+The goal of this repository is to understand the mathematics, optimization techniques, and implementation details behind machine learning algorithms instead of relying solely on high-level libraries such as **scikit-learn**.

-Each implementation is built from first principles and includes mathematical derivations, clean code, practical examples, and validation against established libraries whenever applicable.
+Every implementation is built from first principles and includes mathematical derivations, clean code, practical examples, and comparisons with established libraries whenever applicable.

 ---

 # Objectives

-* Understand the mathematical foundations of Machine Learning.
+- Understand the mathematical foundations of Machine Learning.
-* Implement machine learning algorithms from scratch using NumPy.
+- Implement machine learning algorithms entirely from scratch using NumPy.
-* Learn optimization algorithms and their underlying mathematics.
+- Learn optimization algorithms and the mathematics behind them.
-* Build reusable, modular, and well-documented implementations.
+- Build reusable, modular, and well-documented implementations.
-* Maintain a clean API inspired by scikit-learn.
+- Follow a clean API inspired by scikit-learn.
-* Validate implementations against scikit-learn whenever possible.
+- Validate implementations against scikit-learn whenever possible.
-* Create an educational repository for learning, experimentation, and reference.
+- Create an educational resource for learning, experimentation, and reference.

 ---